+The loan is a \$275.0 million unsecured revolving credit facility.
+Interest accrues at a rate equal to the sum of one-month LIBOR plus a spread of 145 basis points.
+The line may be extended at the Company's option for one year with payment of a fee of 0.15%.
+Monthly payments, if required, are interest only and vary depending upon the amount outstanding and the applicable interest rate for any given month.

+The loan was collateralized by Northrock and required monthly principal and interest payments of approximately (jj)\$47,000 and a final payment of \$14.2 million at maturity.
+In 2015 the loan was repaid in full and replaced with a new \$16.0 million loan.
+See (ff) above.

-- payment of a fee of 0.20%.
-Monthly payments, if required, are interest only and vary depending upon the amount outstanding and the applicable interest rate for any given month. - (jj) \$47,000 and a final payment of \$14.2 million at maturity.
-Principal of \$161,000 was amortized during 2013.
-The loan is collateralized by Metro Pike Center and requires monthly principal and interest payments of - (kk)approximately \$48,000 and a final payment of \$14.8 million at loan maturity.
-Principal of \$206,000 was amortized during 2013.
+The loan is collateralized by Metro Pike Center and requires monthly principal and interest payments of (kk) approximately \$48,000 and a final payment of \$14.8 million at loan maturity.
+Principal of \$305,000 was amortized during 2015.

-The carrying value of the properties collateralizing the mortgage notes payable totaled \$907.2 million and \$916.1 million, as of December 31, 2013 and 2012, respectively.
+The carrying value of the properties collateralizing the mortgage notes payable totaled \$856.8 million and \$895.5 million, as of December 31, 2015 and 2014, respectively.
 The Company's credit facility requires the Company and its subsidiaries to maintain certain financial covenants, which are summarized below.
-The Company was in compliance as of December 31, 2013.
+The Company was in compliance as of December 31, 2015.

-maintain tangible net worth, as defined in the loan agreement, of at least \$503.3 million plus 80% of the Company's net equity proceeds received after May 2012.
+maintain tangible net worth, as defined in the loan agreement, of at least \$542.1 million plus 80% of the Company's net equity proceeds received after March 2014;